 Planning on Moving to Ireland?

-Home to 8 of the top 10 Global Software companies, 9 of the top 10 US technology companies and the top 3 Global Enterprise Software companies, Ireland is a great place to grow your tech career.
+Home to 8 of the top 10 Global Software companies, 9 of the top 10 US technology companies and the top 3 Global Enterprise Software companies, the Irish tech scene is a great place to grow your tech career.
 As Radoslaw notes, “This is the land of opportunities, with easy access to technical universities and a skilled workforce.”
 Find out more about Irish tech here